aaron-zou/pretraining-twostream/README.md

 Cleaner Git repository to hold research work.

+## Notes

+HMDB51 has a minimum frame count of 17 vs. 28 for UCF-101

 ## Acknowledgements

 Note: all below repositories either have no license or use the MIT License, which I am also using, thereby complying with the provisions of the MIT license.